 Nursing Information Sessions

-The following Information Sessions will provide an overview of School of Nursing programs offered at Cal State San Marcos, through CSU State-support tuition (Generic/Basic BSN and LVN to BSN Programs).
+The following Information Sessions will provide an overview of School of Nursing programs offered at Cal State San Marcos, through CSU State-support tuition (Traditional BSN and LVN to BSN Programs).
 Each session will include adequate time for questions and answers with our Nursing Advisors.
 These sessions are optional and are intended for prospective students who live within driving distance and have questions about any of our upcoming Nursing Programs.
-Reservations are required.

 Handouts will not be provided at our Info Sessions.
 Please print out any of the following handouts to bring with you, or to refer to after our session: